Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 Community Markets
 -----------------

-Want to have your own shop or even launch an entire market?
-Do you want it to be publicly available or kept secret between a few individuals?

 On :term:`Particl Marketplace`, you can deploy as many :doc:`shops and markets <../guides/guide_mp_general_market_management>` as you wish.
-At all times, you stay in complete control of their associated data, their level of privacy, and accessibility.
-And to put the icing on the cake, this all comes at no extra cost for you.
+Markets can be publicly available and even advertised, or kept secret between a few individuals.
+Creators of those :term:`community markets <Community Market>` remain in complete control of their associated contents, their level of privacy, and accessibility.

-You can use :term:`community markets <Community Market>` for almost anything.
-You can launch your own brand stores, markets for your online community, NFT markets, art galleries (bidding auctions), VIP or private stores, OTC desks, pop-up stores, and pretty much anything you can imagine.
-The possibilities are endless!
+Community markets can be created for almost any purpose as there is no central censorship authority.

 .. seealso::